 Students may repeat a course that they received a C- or lower in.
 The new grade will be the one factored into your UMass GPA, however all grades will be visible on the transcript.
 The course must be repeated at UMass Amherst.
 A course may be repeated once without permission and a second time only with permission of the academic dean.
 No student may take a course more than three times.

 On-campus students have priority in on-campus classes.
-Online students can take on-campus classes on occasion on a space available basis.
-There is a different tuition rate and additional fees.
+Online students can take on-campus classes on a space availability basis.
+There is a different tuition rate and additional fees, see Tuition and Fees.

 New students will receive emails to your home email account with your NetID, temporary password and SPIRE ID.
 Activate your UMass email account as soon as you receive the information.
 All official UMass communications will be sent to this account.